-&lt;sup>5Here we use a different (what also appear to be a simpler) proof methodology.
-However, the proof only applies to finite-state channels for which we can guarantee that we can achieve any state with a finite number of channel inputs (e.g., ISI channels with finite ISI memory), not for a general finite-state channel.
+4Here we use a different (and apparently simpler) proof methodology.
+However, the proof only applies to finite-state channels for which we can guarantee that we can achieve any state with a finite number of channel inputs (e.g., ISI channels with finite ISI memory); not for a general finite-state channel.
+The symbols of the vector \underline{X} are transmitted over the channel in (1) to obtain a vector \underline{Y} at the channel output.
+Similar to the vector \underline{X} in (46), we partition the vector \underline{Y} as where for any any $1 \le t \le n$, we have